zarusz/SlimMessageBus/docs/provider_memory.md

 The Memory transport provider can be used for internal communication within the same process.
 It is the simplest transport provider and does not require any external messaging infrastructure.

-> Since messages are passed in memory and never persisted, they will be lost if the application process dies while consuming these messages.
+> Since messages are passed in memory and never persisted, they will be lost if the application process terminates while consuming these messages.

-Good use case for in memory communication is to integrate the domain layer with other application layers via domain events pattern, or for mediator pattern (when combined with [interceptors](intro.md#interceptors)).
+Good use case for in memory communication is:

+- to integrate the domain layer with other application layers via domain events pattern,
+- to implement mediator pattern (when combined with [interceptors](intro.md#interceptors)),
+- to run unit tests against application code that normally runs with an out of process transport provider (Kafka, Azure Service Bus, etc).

 ## Configuration